Chapter 4 in the series WHO STOLE THE LAND?

 As we now know, the “hostile Captains” were not truthfully Rharhabe’s subjects under the amaXhosa succession structure, but Rharhabe saw in the frontiersmen a natural ally.
-On 20 July 1781 Adriaan van Jaarsveld, who had been given command of the campaign against the Frontier amaXhosa, reported4 nine months later (See Fig.3-1 and Fig.3-3),
+Nine months later, on 20 July 1781, Adriaan van Jaarsveld, who had been given command of the campaign against the Frontier amaXhosa, reported4 (See Fig.3-1 and Fig.3-3),

 In the above, Jalamba and Magoti/Mahote were leaders of the imiDange, and both had been killed.
 Coba/Kobela and Thiete/Titi were leaders of the amaGwali.
 Langa led the amaMbalu.
 Zeka/Cika was a leader of the amaTinde and the Kowie River is at what is today Bathurst.
 The names “Luca”, “Bazana”, and “Thatthoe” are more difficult to place in 1780, but there was a Tzatzoe in later frontier history.